 Recommended for Best Shopping because: Waterloopleinmarkt is a famous Amsterdam flea market where you can find great bargains.

-Local Expert tip: The market is closed on Sundays.
+Jessica's expert tip: The market is closed on Sundays.

 Spend the day hunting for one-of-a-kind treasures in the Spiegelkwartier.
 If you're an antique aficionado or art lover, you will feel right at home.
 The area, whose name literally translates to "Mirror Quarter" in English, is home to more than 70 specialty shops.
 From furniture and chandeliers to Oriental art, old scientific instruments, music boxes and Delftware, one of the many dealers is sure to have what you are looking for.
 The Spiegelkwartier is conveniently located across from the Rijksmuseum and is close to numerous other museums, such as the Allard Pierson Museum and FOAM.
 When you need to take a load off and rest your feet, there are also numerous cafes and restaurants nearby.